avine/formation-angular-base/Workbook/05_services.md

 #### `basket.service.spec.ts`

-- It should update the items when product added
+- It should update the items when a product is added

-- It should update the total when product added
+- It should update the total when a product is added

 #### `menu.component.spec.ts`